 by Dr Giacomo Vivanti

-Many individuals with Autism Spectrum Disorder (ASD) have Intellectual Disability (that is, below average I.Q. and poor adaptive functioning).
+Many individuals with Autism have Intellectual Disability (that is, below average I.Q. and poor adaptive functioning).
 What is the nature of this association?
 Data published from a recent study at the Olga Tennison Autism Research Centre (OTARC), Intellectual development in autism spectrum disorders, provide new insight into this complex issue.

 Why is this the case?

 Recent research on brain plasticity indicates that brain organization in typical development is critically shaped by the child’s social learning experiences during early development.
 We propose that the presence of severe symptoms of autism impedes this process, so that children who are more severely affected are those who are least able to appropriately engage in the social learning experiences that are crucial for normal intellectual development.
 Therefore, autism and Intellectual Disability do not appear to be unrelated conditions.
 Rather, the presence of severe autism symptoms might be a risk factor for developing Intellectual Disability.
 That is, the children with “autism associated with Intellectual Disability” are in fact children whose autism symptoms are so severe that these preclude them from processing the environmental inputs that ‘sculpt’ brain organization during early critical periods.

 From this perspective, we argue that the practice of excluding children with Intellectual Disability in autism research to study “pure autism unconfounded by Intellectual Disability” is ill considered.
 Rather, research should target those factors that place affected individuals at an increased risk of negative outcomes, such as the presence of an Intellectual Disability, and understanding the underlying causal mechanisms, to inform clinical practice, with the ultimate goal of fostering positive outcomes for all individuals with autism .